National Introductory Arbitration Course

 - Mediators wishing to augment their ADR practice.

 - Union Representatives, Management and Specialists in Human Resources and Labour Relations.

 - Insurance Adjudicators, Investigators, Chairs of Adjudication Panels, Tribunal Members, Accountants, Engineers and other professionals.

 - No prior arbitration training or qualifications required.

-‘The Law and Business Administration In Canada’ (14th Ed) by J.E.
+‘The Law and Business Administration In Canada’ (14th or 15th Ed) by J.E.
 Smyth, D.A.
 Soberman, A.J.
 Easson and S.A.
 McGill

 Topics related to Contract Law are covered in Part 3 of the book and includes Chapter 6 to Chapter 13.